ebassi/halting_problem/content/gnome/who-makes-gtk-reprise.md

 fact that people were working hard on the 2.90 branch that would become 3.0.

-In general, once you adjust by release time, it's easy to see that the amount of contributors is pretty much stable at around 90:
+In general, once you adjust by release time, it's easy to see that the number of contributors is pretty much stable at around 90:

 {%figure {filename}/images/gtk-contributors.png The average is 94.5, which means we have an hobbit somewhere in the commit log %}